-Uganda, pearl of Africa, was the team’s third experience in the continent and has been the milestone in our trajectory.
+Uganda, the pearl of Africa, was the team’s third experience in the continent and was a milestone in the team’s history.
 Why?
-Because it was in Uganda where we met Victor Ochen, one of the most relevant activists in Africa.
-He was the first Ugandan and the African youngest candidate to the Nobel Prize for peace.
+Because it was there that we met Victor Ochen, one of the leading activists in Africa.
+He was the first Ugandan and the youngest-ever African candidate for the Nobel Peace Prize.
 He is currently the United Nations Ambassador for Global Projects.
-After a childhood disrupted by war, becoming a child soldier himself, in 2005 he set up the NGO ‘African Youth Initiative Network’.
-15 years later, Ochen is still working tirelessly to help nowadays young people become agents of peace.
+After a childhood marred by war, becoming a child soldier himself, in 2005 he set up the NGO African Youth Initiative Network.
+Fifteen years later, Ochen is working to make young people become agents of peace.

-In this occasion, we played against Kampala Capital City Authority FC, winner of the Ugandan Football League in the years 2013 and 2014.
-The match took place at the Nelson Mandela Olympic Stadium, with a capacity for 45,000 spectators.
-Unfortunately, 2 hours later, U21 Uganda’s National team was going to play against Ruanda, and the African Football Federation establishes that, for safety reasons, no match can be played in the same stadium 2 hours before an official one.
+Our opponent was against Kampala Capital City Authority FC, champion of the Ugandan Football League in 2013 and 2014.
+The match was played at the Nelson Mandela Olympic Stadium, which hasa capacity for 45,000 spectators.
+The result was 2-0 to the locals.
+Unluckily, just2 hours after the match,Uganda’s U-21 team was due to play against Rwanda, and the African Football Federation declares that for safety reasons, no match can be played in the same stadium two hours before an official one.

-The welcome we got from the media and from our rival’s supporters was incredible.
-The day after our arrival to Uganda’s capital city, a press conference with local media was held to present the match.
+The welcome we received from the media and from our rival’s supporters was incredible.
+The day after our arrival at Uganda’s capital city, a press conference with local media was held to present the match.